coliform/chad_architecture/README.md

 # CHAD

-For the computer architecture course that I'm taking, we were tasked to build an assembler & a simulator for an ISA called CHAD (lol).
+Assembler & simulator for an ISA called CHAD

-This is my progress so far, this repository contains both the simulator and the assembler.
+## folders

+### src/asm

+The assembler is responsible for converting .asm files into machine code

+### src/sim

+The simulator is responsible for simulating a CHAD processor environment

+### tests

+Contains test files - disktest, summat

+Each test has its own separate folder.

 ## make cheatsheet